-People in Winnipeg who are directed to be tested will be asked to visit a community screening location.
+People in Manitoba who are directed to be tested will be asked to visit a community screening location.
 There are multiple locations across the province; see a full list here.

 The province has also stated all respiratory specimens submitted to the provincial lab will be tested for COVID-19, even if such testing was not ordered.

 As for travellers returning from out-of-province locations, public health officials are advising self-isolation for 14 days — meaning avoiding going out into public during that two-week span.

 While the virus does pose a risk to the general public, there are certain groups the province says are at higher risk for exposure, including people 65 years and older, those with underlying medical conditions and compromised immune systems.

 To mitigate risk, the province is also advising the general public to continue to exercise proper hygiene, including frequent handwashing, and sneezing and coughing into arms, not hands.

 People are also advised to be skeptical of information that doesn't come from reputable sources, and to avoid unverified information.